Quirinus/vuTools/README.md

 - quote function

 ######Training window:
-- for Human players:
+- for Human players; Mobilization:
- - added Mobilization training times
+ - added training times and warnings
- - added Mobilization warnings
- - changed Mobilization button title to be more clear
+ - changed button title to be more clear

 ### Coming up
 - City building window automatic number calculations and suggestions
+- Training automatic number filling and costs
 - Improvements in other windows